 Think the blues and grays of sea and sky, fresh white, gentle neutrals, and bewitching greens, along with pops of red, navy, and yellow.
 And add in tactile weathered woods, woven materials and natural fabrics.

-Whether it evokes classic Cape Cod house style, a sophisticated beachside vibe, or a more boho look, coastal decor can make interiors feel fresh, open and connected to nature and it’s a great look for any room as well as for outdoor spaces like decks and patios.
+Whether it evokes classic Cape Cod house style, a contemporary beachside vibe, or a more boho look, nautical decor can make interiors feel modern and fresh.
+Here's how to achieve a sophisticated look...

 Coastal decor ideas: the fundamentals